044maksot/pp2-21B030050/README.md

 # pp2-21B030050
-That is repository for tsis works for programming principles 2
+That is my repository for tsis works for programming principles 2